MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Dart/README.md

 Work through extensive online training from Dart experts.
 Explore the API documentation that describes the Dart core libraries.
 Read a book about Dart programming.

+#My Thoughts
+Dart is a programming language designed for client development,[8][9] such as for the web and mobile apps.
+It is developed by Google and can also be used to build server and desktop applications.